Chat with us, powered by LiveChat

 Written by Laura Bazley

-Clare is an Expert by Experience Leader volunteer at Rethink, a charity dedicated to enhancing the well-being of people impacted by mental health.
+Clare (pictured centre) is an Expert by Experience Leader volunteer at Rethink, a charity dedicated to enhancing the well-being of people impacted by mental health.

-She also dedicates her time as an Open Mental Health Champion and Volunteer Ambassador for Spark Somerset, and is committed to nurturing supportive communities and promoting mental wellness.
+She is also an Open Mental Health Champion (OMH) and Volunteer Ambassador for Spark Somerset, and has a passion for promoting mental wellness.

 "I have many volunteer roles now, the majority focus on mental health, from supporting others through peer work, to signposting, to using my lived experience within the Open Mental Health alliance to help evaluate and design services.